kkrull/javascript-sandbox/Readme.md

 # JavaScript Sandbox

 This project is a place for me to experiment with how to do JavaScript development in a Maven project.
+You can do:

-Get started by running `mvn jasmine:bdd` and pointing your browser to `http://localhost:8234`.
+- Test-driven development in JavaScript: Run `mvn jasmine:bdd` and point your browser to `http://localhost:8234`.
+- Regular tests and builds in Maven: `mvn test` includes Jasmine tests, and `mvn package` creates a WAR with all sources required to run the web application, just like a normal Maven workflow.

 For a demo, run `mvn tomcat7:run` and go to `http://localhost:8080/javascript-sandbox`.

-## Web server and bootstrapping process
+## Client-side script loading and context roots

 In an ideal world, there would be absolutely no difference between production and test environments in: